Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

     - soundCorrect sound description: D M7
     - soundIncorrect sound description: A Dim
     - winGame sound description: A sus4
-    - halfWaypoint sound description: B minor (this was not utilised)
+    - halfWaypoint sound description: B minor (not utilised)

 - Individual Variable/DOM queries were set for each sound, for example, “sound1.”